Angelo-77/RevenueForecast/README.md

 ⚙️ Full VBA Automation
 The entire process, from input to forecast generation, is automated through custom-built VBA scripts.

-Impact
+# Impact
 ⏱ Time Savings
 Reduced manual processing time by approximately 2 to 3 hours per forecast cycle.

 ✅ Consistency & Accuracy
 Eliminated human error and ensured standardized calculations across multiple projects.

-Technologies Used
+# Technologies Used
-Excel VBA

-Spreadsheet Design & Formula Logic
+Advanced Excel Formulas (Index, Xlook, Nested Functions) and   VBA Spreadsheet Design & Formula Logic

-🚀 How to Use
+## 🚀 How to Use
 Open the Excel Workbook
 Ensure macros are enabled when opening the file.